Loading...

 So you can see that this fronted adverbial has allowed this comment to now connect to the writer's purpose.

-So that's a good one to use when we're thinking about developing the comment and linking to the writer's purpose.
+So that's a good one to use when we're thinking about developing a comment and linking to the writer's purpose.

-So really well done, everyone, some excellent work today.
+So a really well done everyone, some excellent work today.

 So let's just remind ourselves of everything we have looked at this lesson.

-So we know that scene four marks the end of the war and the hopeful celebratory atmosphere post-World War II.
+So we know that Scene 4 marks the end of the war and the hopeful celebratory atmosphere post World War II.

 Edmundson explores the aftermath of World War II and its impacts on women like Queenie and Hortense.